ZeroSumQuant/luca-dev-assistant/docs/luca_dev_guide.md

 2. **CI Workflow**:
    - Tests run automatically on PRs
    - Tests must pass before merging
+   - CI uses GitHub Actions configured in `.github/workflows/ci.yml`
+   - Critical CI workflow best practices:
+     - Always use `python -m pip` for consistency across environments
+     - Verify key dependencies like pytest are installed with import verification
+     - Set `PYTHONPATH: .` in environment for proper module resolution
+     - Use verbose test output (`-v` flag) for better debugging
+     - Set appropriate timeouts for all operations

 3. **Test Hanging Issues**:
    - Add timeouts to all tests to prevent hanging in CI: